Explainer

 1. Year, make, model, and likely trim context.

-2. Drivetrain and battery-related indicators.
+2. Drivetrain, factory, serial-number, and battery-related indicators.

-3. Technology package and option clues.
+3. Technology package, option, and Autopilot hardware clues.

 4. Warnings when data confidence is low.